 Essentially, this app is fully socially integrated and allows for users to upload and post commentary regarding advertising they’re confronted with in daily life, both positive and negative, in their view of women.

 Absolutely geinus and I’m somewhat sad I didn’t think of it first.
 I donated $25.
-I think this, should it take off, could really be an enlightening force in our society of social media obsession.
+I think this, should what are ppi claims take off, could really be an enlightening force in our society of social media obsession.
 Companies certainly don’t want to be featured as being negative in the eyes of their women consumers, right?
 To me, it seems like this might be the only way to make a real difference- collectively, and strongly.

 Needless to say, for the most part there is a huge problem with how women have been, are, and continue to be portrayed in the media.
 Though my job deals largely with advertising and the marketing culture, I’m the first to admit that I think of “The Media” as my ultimate nemesis.
 (Then again, perhaps that’s partly why.)
 However, it seems to me as though there is progress being made, slowly (but surely) as it may be.
 I think we can see traces of this in a variety of ways.